UlisseMini/gocs/README.md

 goc <projectname> [template]
 ```

-when creating templates you can hook into the following variables inside files.
+when creating templates you can hook into the following variables inside files and filenames.
 ```
 {{.Project}} | name of the project being created.
 {{.Year}}    | the current year, useful for licenses